Berbers and Islam: Background

 To the west of Aghlabid lands, Abd ar-Rahman ibn-Rustam ruled most of the central-west Maghreb from Tahert, southwest of Algiers.
 The rulers of the Rustamid imamate, which lasted from 761 to 909, each an Ibadi Kharijite imam, were elected by leading citizens.
 The imams gained a reputation for honesty, piety, and justice.
 The court at Tahert was noted for its support of scholarship in mathematics, astronomy, and astrology, as well as theology and law.
 The Rustamid imams, however, failed, by choice or by neglect, to organize a reliable standing army.
 This major factor, accompanied by the dynasty's eventual collapse into decadence, opened the way for Tahert's demise under the assault of the Fatimids.

+Between the 11th and 12th centuries, the Islamized Berber dynasty of the Almoravids (Lempta tribe) spread in western North Africa.
+They veiled their faces and were feared as skilled camel riders for their extremely quick robberies.
+They forced Islam on the people of Western Sahara, who were rooted in traditional religious traditions.
+Other Arab-Islamic Bedouin groups, such as the Banū Hilāl (Sons of the Crescent Moon), subsequently migrated with their families and herds into the territories of the Berber tribes that had not yet been Islamized.
+Resistance to Islamization varied: many tribes avoided violent conflicts and retreated to the sparsely populated areas of the Sahara.

+By the end of the 12th century, Islam had penetrated the entire Western Sahara and brought the Berber tribes under its influence.